The Barkley Fall Classic

 Trail runs nearby

-Conquer the Bluff is a 4.2 mile mountain run in Jacksboro climbing to Eagle Bluff and back with 930 feet of elevation gain.
-Proceeds support Campbell County High School scholarships and high school athletes run free.
+Conquer the Bluff in Jacksboro, TN on May 2, 2026 is a 4.2 mile climb to Eagle Bluff with about 930 feet of gain.
+Proceeds benefit Campbell County High School scholarships and high school athletes may enter free.